m3rchant-man/No-JS-LLM-Chat/README.md

 Zero JavaScript.
 90% Java.
 10% HTML.

 A chat application built with Spring Boot and OpenRouter that demonstrates server-side rendering without any client-side scripting.
-Spring Boot handles the logic, Thymeleaf renders the HTML, and the user gets a fully functional chat interface through server-side processing with bleeding edge java pulled from the 1990s.
+Spring Boot handles the logic, Thymeleaf renders the HTML, and the user gets a fully functional chat interface through server-side processing with bleeding edge java pulled from the year 2000.

 ## Screenshot